thebearingedge/mini-core/README.md

   .get('foo'); // 4
 ```
 Providers are largely an internal mechanism of Mini Core, but they can be useful for creating configurable dependencies.
 The above is a short introduction to them.
 More on providers later.

+Options:
+- `inject: Array[String], default []` an array of dependency identifiers.
+Given that they have been registered, the dependencies are resolved and passed to the function as arguments.

 #### `constant(id, value)` or `constant(object)`
 Static values can be registered to a `core` using `core.constant` by either passing a string identifier and value or a set of key/value pairs.